FA1312/ProjectBackend/README.md

 Logout - As a user I want to be able to log out as an Admin from the webpage

 Product page - As a user I want to be able to see the product

-Diary profile - As a user I want to be able to see my diary and edit it

 About - As a user I want to be able to see the details of the company - Email to contact

 ### ADMIN STORY